Oscar voting closes after fierce studio campaigns

+BRIEF-Mubadala Development Company reports 14.8 pct stake in Advanced Micro Devices - SEC filing

+* Mubadala Development Company PJSC reports 14.8 percent stake in Advanced Micro Devices Inc as of March 3, 2017 - SEC filing

-LOS ANGELES Voting for Sunday's Oscars, the highest honours in the movie industry, closed on Tuesday evening after a big spending campaign by Hollywood studios and the first online balloting system in the 85-year history of the Academy Awards.
+LOS ANGELES Feb 19 Voting for Sunday's Oscars, the highest honors in the movie industry, closed on Tuesday evening after a big spending campaign by Hollywood studios and the first online balloting system in the 85-year history of the Academy Awards.

-More than 5,800 movie industry professionals who are members of the Academy of Motion Picture Arts and Sciences were invited to vote in 24 Oscar categories, starting on February 8 and ending at 5 p.m.
-PST on Tuesday (1:00 a.m.
-British time on Wednesday).
+More than 5,800 movie industry professionals who are members of the Academy of Motion Picture Arts and Sciences were invited to vote in 24 Oscar categories, starting on Feb.
+8 and ending at 5 p.m.
+PST on Tuesday (0100 GMT On Wednesday).

 With the races for Best Picture, Director, Actress and Supporting Actor considered too close to call by awards pundits, movie studios have been blasting newspapers, radio, trade publications and television with promotions for their nominees.